tbashore/http-parser/README.md

 HTTP needs to know where the end of the stream is.
 For example, sometimes servers send responses without Content-Length and expect the client to consume input (for the body) until EOF.
-To tell http_parser about EOF, give `0` as the forth parameter to `http_parser_execute()`.
+To tell HttpParser about EOF, give `0` as the second parameter to `Execute()`.
 Callbacks and errors can still be encountered during an EOF, so one must still be prepared to receive them.

-Scalar valued message information such as `status_code`, `method`, and the HTTP version are stored in the parser structure.
-This data is only temporally stored in `http_parser` and gets reset on each new message.
-If this information is needed later, copy it out of the structure during the `headers_complete` callback.
+Scalar valued message information such as `StatusCode`, `Method`, and the HTTP version are stored in the parser class.
+This data is only temporally stored in `HttpParser` and gets reset on each new message.
+If this information is needed later, copy it out of the structure during the `HeadersComplete` callback.

 The parser decodes the transfer-encoding for both requests and responses transparently.
-That is, a chunked encoding is decoded before being sent to the on_body callback.
+That is, a chunked encoding is decoded before being sent to the Body callback.

 The Special Problem of Upgrade